Collaborating with human services agencies to connect eligible residents to tax credits in Illinois

 Getting more eligible families participating in the program has been a focus of the state, which has been working with New America Chicago on implementing a pilot program to increase uptake of the state EITC for federal tax filers.
 By leveraging IRS data, the state began doing outreach to Illinois residents who claimed the federal EITC and who likely qualify for the state credit, but did not file an Illinois income tax return.
 The pilot successfully aided over 22,000 Illinoisians in accessing the state EITC that they may not have otherwise accessed.

-But federal, non-state filers are a smaller subsection of the eligible pool.
-There are thousands of non-filers — those who do not file state or federal taxes — who are entirely missing out on the EITC program, and cannot be contacted via IRS data.
+But federal, non-state filers are just a smaller subsection of the eligible pool; there are also thousands of non- and irregular filers — those who have not filed state or federal taxes in the last three years — who are entirely missing out on the EITC program, and cannot be contacted via IRS data.

-To access and address this field of non-filers, the New Practice Lab in partnership with New America Chicago has engaged with the state of Illinois to understand the landscape of non-filers in the state, and to come up with creative methodologies for outreach to explain these families’ eligibility.
+To access and address this field of non-filers, the New Practice Lab in partnership with New America Chicago has engaged with the state of Illinois to understand the landscape of non-filers in the state, and to come up with creative methodologies for outreach to simplify access and reduce the barriers to the vital tax credits.

 The goal for the New Practice Lab is to be able to offer Illinois tangible learnings and technical insights that can be used to increase uptake for non-filers of the state EITC.